nbarbettini/little-aspnetcore-book/chapters/security-and-identity/using-identity-in-the-application.md

 using Microsoft.AspNetCore.Identity;
 ```

 The `UserManager` class is part of ASP.NET Core Identity.
-You can use it to look up the current user in the `Index` action:
+You can use it to get the current user in the `Index` action:

 ```csharp
 public async Task<IActionResult> Index()